Testament of Solomon: Contents

 Solomon's final demon encounter involves sending a servant boy with his ring to take captive a wind demon who is harassing the land of Arabia.
 The boy is to hold a wineskin against the wind with the ring in front of it, and then tie up the bag when it is full.
 The boy succeeds in his task and returns with the wineskin.
 The imprisoned demon calls himself Ephippas, and it is by his power that a cornerstone, thought to be too large to lift, is raised into the entrance of the temple.

 Then Ephippas and another demon from the Red Sea bring a miraculous column made of something purple (translation obscure) from out of the Red Sea.
-This Red Sea demon reveals himself as Abizithibod, and claims to be the demon who supported the Egyptian magicians against Moses, and who hardened the pharaoh's heart, but had been caught with the Egyptian host when the sea returned and held down by this pillar until Ephippas came and together they could lift it.
+This Red Sea demon reveals himself as Abezethibou, and claims to be the demon who supported the Egyptian magicians against Moses, and who hardened the pharaoh's heart, but had been caught with the Egyptian host when the sea returned and held down by this pillar until Ephippas came and together they could lift it.

 There follows a short conclusion in which Solomon describes how he fell in love with a Shunammite woman, and agreed to worship Remphan and Moloch in exchange for sex.
 Solomon agrees to sacrifice to them, but at first only sacrifices five locusts by simply crushing them in his hand.
 Immediately, the spirit of God departs from him, and he is made foolish and his name becomes a joke to both humans and demons.
 Solomon concludes his text with a warning to the readers; he tells them to not abandon their beliefs for sex like he did.

+Cosmology

+In the Testament of Solomon, the firmament is conceived in a tripartite structure and demons are portrayed as being capable of flying up to and past the firmament in order to eavesdrop on the decisions of God.

 Christian themes

 The most explicit and notable Christian theme found in the text was during King Solomon's encounter with the demon Ephippas.
-While working on the temple, Ephippas is asked by Solomon by what angel he is thwarted.
+While working on the temple, Solomon asks Ephippas by what angel he is thwarted.
 The demon replied that the only thing that can truly take away his powers and defeat him is a man that will be born of a virgin and then be crucified on a cross by the Jews.